a note about affirmations

 while you breathe.

-because healing does not happen through words alone.
+because care does not happen through words alone.

-They are part of a wider practice of care —
+they are part of a wider practice —

 one that honors pace, consent, and capacity.